 1. Conduct Risk Analysis

-Risk analysis should be the first step in the compliance process and should therefore be high on the agenda.
-Risk analysis is a continuous process which makes it possible to find the weak points in a compliance posture and provides an understanding of the existing security processes.
+Risk analysis should be the first step in the compliance process and should be high on the agenda.
+Risk analysis is a continuous process that makes it possible to find the weak points in a compliance posture and provides an understanding of the existing security processes.
 The process includes:

-- Examine each data type level and then pinpoint how risk information is stored, collected, and analyzed.
+• Examine each data type level and pinpoint how risk information is stored, collected, and analyzed.

-- Analyzing the risk using the following formula: Risk = ((Likelihood of Breach x Impact) / Cost).
+• We analyze the risk using the formula: Risk = ((Likelihood of Breach x Impact) / Cost).

 2. Develop Policies and Procedures

-Based on the security risk analysis outcome, the existing policies and procedures for protecting data must be updated.
+Based on the outcome of the security risk analysis, the existing policies and procedures for protecting data must be updated.
 Document every security-related operation.
 Regulators and assessors expect organizations to share documents on demand.
 Therefore, IT admins must capture everything—from processes to security logs to historical data—which can be provided as evidence when needed.

 3. Implementation